iliaamiri/croissant-json/README.md

 Croissant JSON (pronounced ʒeɪsɔn [🔉](https://youtu.be/uR-f4b0G9lo?si=p68YVjvRKJnR6JDw&t=45)), is a JSON library I made for recreational purposes.

-**DISCLAIMER**: This is still work-in-progress, of course, and I work on it whenever I have the mood to work on it.
+**DISCLAIMER**: This is a hobby project and I work on it whenever I have the mood to work on it.
 So, PLEASE do not use this in your projects that you care about.
+Use it at your own discretion.

+Example:
 ```ts
 const jsonable = `{
     "name": "Ilia",